Common Causes of Back Pain in Pregnancy

 The most common type of back pain is lower back pain.
 However, in pregnancy, it doesn’t always affect the lower back.
 Sometimes, it is mid back pain, and for some moms, they’ve said to experience back pain from top to bottom.

 There is a natural strain that overtakes the back during pregnancy.
 A growing belly causes greater levels of back pain for many growing moms.
 There is already a lot discomfort that goes along with pregnancy, and the added back pain for some moms can bring much frustration.
-As a top-rated Anchorage chiropractor, I’ll show you a few ways you can stop back pain in pregnancy.
+As a top-rated chiropractor for back pain in Alaska, I’ll show you a few ways you can stop back pain in pregnancy.

 What are some causes of back pain in pregnancy?